peterkvt80/vbit-iv/README.md

     ./pft.py

 You can write your own remote control, for controlling vbit-iv.
 It only takes a little bit of Python coding.
 Some ideas for you: A voice activated page selector.
 A carousel of the last ten updated pages.
 A default page reset.
 The system always returns to the same page every five minutes, so people can browse but it resets.
 Any more ideas?

+# FLIRC
+FLIRC stands for Linux Infra Red Control.
+I'd rather not say what the F stands for.
+FLIRC is a tiny USB receiver that picks up infra red commands and converts them into keyboard key presses.
+So for example, you can program the Reveal button on your remote control so that it generates an "r" key press.

+It is a really great if a bit pricey device once you have it set up.
+However, the setup software is a bad experience all round.
+Once you have the software installed and running you can program your FLIRC.
+Choose the full keyboard option and programme the keys listed in the *Commands* section with your remote control.

+Fortunately you only need to do this once for when the keys are programmed, you can move the FLIRC to any PC, laptop, Raspberry Pi or whatever you've got that can be controlled by a USB keyboard.